Getting started with trainable classifiers (preview)

-- using previously identified patterns of sensitive information like social security, credit card or bank account numbers (sensitive information types)
+- Using previously identified patterns of sensitive information like social security, credit card or bank account numbers (Sensitive information type entity definitions).

 This classification method is particularly well suited to content that isn't easily identified by either the manual or automated pattern matching methods.
 This method of classification is more about training a classifier to identify an item based on what the item is, not by elements that are in the item (pattern matching).
 A classifier learns how to identify a type of content by looking at hundreds of examples of the content you're interested in classifying.
 You start by feeding it examples that are definitely in the category.
 Once it processes those, you test it by giving it a mix of both matching and non-matching examples.
 The classifier then makes predictions as to whether any given item falls into the category you're building.
 You then confirm its results, sorting out the positives, negatives, false positives, and false negatives to help increase the accuracy of its predictions.
 When you publish the trained classifier, it sorts through items in locations like SharePoint Online, Exchange, and OneDrive, and classifies the content.

-Both types of classifiers are available as a condition for auto-apply retention label policy based on a condition and Communication compliance.
+Both built-in classifiers and trainable classifiers are available as a condition for Office autolabeling with sensitivity labels, auto-apply retention label policy based on a condition and in Communication compliance.